clandrew/nhl94e/README.md

 * Team renames in both player cards and Ron Barr's commentary
 * Venue renames in both player cards and Ron Barr's commentary
 * Can change color schemes of the subheader for a team

-Future ideas:
-* Get renamed goalie to appear in the goalie selection menu item
+* Goalie renames show up in the goalie selection menu

 ## Build
 The source code is organized as a Visual Studio 2019 built for x86-64 architecture.
 It's a C++/CLI Windows Forms application.
 Normally I don't use C++/CLI but it started out as a command-line tool written in C++.
 When I wanted to add GUI this made the most sense.